kerberos-io/virtual-rtsp/README.md

 # Virtual RTSP (IP Camera)

 This project creates a virtual RTSP connection, based on a looping MP4.
-It is inspired by and build on top of [flaviostutz's work](https://github.com/flaviostutz/rtsp-relay).
+It is inspired by and build on top of [flaviostutz's work](https://github.com/flaviostutz/rtsp-relay) and [RTSP Simple Server](https://github.com/aler9/rtsp-simple-server).

 The idea of a virtual RTSP is to simulate real-world IP cameras forwarding a RTSP H264 encoded stream.
 The project is build for demo purposes, when no RTSP connection is available.
 Please read below paragraph "How to use MP4s" to understand the limitations and best practices.